rackerlabs/docs-developer-blog/_posts/2019-07-03-oracle-goldengate-microservices.md

    replication components in your GoldenGate deployments.

--	By using the administration server, you can create and manage your local Extract Replicat processes without accessing the server where GoldenGate is installed.
+-	By using the administration server, you can create and manage your local `extract replicat` processes without accessing the server where GoldenGate is installed.

 -	The key feature of the administration server is the Rest API service interface, which any HTTP or HTTPS client, such as microservices architecture service interfaces or perl and python clients, can address.

--	By using the administration server, you can add, delete or alter GoldenGate processes, edit configuration files, add users, and assign roles.
+-	By using the administration server, you can add, delete, or alter GoldenGate processes, edit configuration files, add users, and assign roles.

 #### Distribution server

--	The distribution server is functions as a networked data distribution agent that conveys and processes data and commands in a distributed networked deployment.
+-	The distribution server functions as a networked data distribution agent that conveys and processes data and commands in a distributed networked deployment.